 Due Dates: May 31, 2026 (Preproposal) | June 30, 2026 (Letter of Intent) | August 14, 2026 (Full Proposal)

-Summary: Funds development of innovative, non-surgical therapies for fibrotic complications in IBD, targeting fibrostenosis in Crohn’s disease and ulcerative colitis.
+Summary: Supports development of innovative, non-surgical therapies for fibrotic complications in IBD, emphasizing translational and multidisciplinary approaches.